Sunilpal9401/SQL-Challenges-SteelData/README.md

-# SQL-Challenges-SteelData
-The repository contains all the solution to challenges from https://www.steeldata.org.uk/sql.html of SQL.

 # SQL Challenges by Matthew Steel Solutions

 Welcome to the SQL Challenges Solutions repository!
 Here, you'll find my solutions to a series of engaging SQL challenges designed by the renowned data enthusiast, Matthew Steel.
 These challenges have been curated from the wealth of knowledge available at Steeldata.org, offering a fantastic opportunity to hone my SQL skills and explore intricate database scenarios.